EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/01-virtual-proxmox.md

 ```

 On the second and rest of the nodes, install the k3s worker agent, filling in
-the propert cluster token you retreived, and the IP address of the first (k3s
+the proper cluster token you retreived, and the IP address of the first (k3s
 server) node:

 ```